dqops/dqo/docs/integrations/airflow/table-import-operator.md

 ## Operator parameters

-Parameters that indentify the table that should be imported to DQOps.
+Parameters that identify the table that should be imported to DQOps.

 | Name              | Description                                                                                                                                                                                                          | Type                                                          |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|